 The Ye-8 represented the “third generation” of Soviet robotic lunar probes.
 The basic Ye-8 comprised a lander stage, the KT, topped off by an eight-wheeled remote-controlled lunar rover , the 8YeL, for exploring the Moon’s surface.

-Essentially a pressurized magnesium alloy container on wheels, the 8YeL was designed to operate over a period of three lunar days (roughly three Earth months) and collect scientific data from various points on the lunar surface.
+Essentially a pressurized magnesium alloy container on wheels, the 8YeL was designed to operate over a period of three lunar days (roughly three Earth months) and to collect scientific data from various points on the lunar surface.

-Despite an intensive effort, searchers were unable to find the polonium-20 radioactive isotope heat source in the rover.
-Unconfirmed rumors still abound that soldiers at the launch site used the isotope to heat their barracks during the bitter winter of 1968.
+Despite an intensive effort, searchers were unable to find the polonium-210 radioactive isotope heat source in the rover.
+Unconfirmed rumors still abound that soldiers at the launch site used the isotope to heat their barracks during the bitter winter of 1968 to 1969.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.